Sofia-Gonzalez-Matatoros/R-Programming-assignment/README.md

 # 2. Explaining the appropriate analysis

-To illustrate how to perform the correct analysis, we are going to examinate the following scenario with linear regression
+To illustrate how to perform the correct analysis, we are going to examinate the following scenario.

 #incluir la imagen